Skip to content

 type Response interface {

-SetResult(payload any) string // Sets the result to return from the strategy
+SetPayload(payload any) // Sets the payload to return from the strategy

 SetError(err error) // Sets an error as the result